buildbasekit/buildbasekit/README.md

 If you find BuildBaseKit useful:
 - Star ⭐ this profile
 - Follow for updates 🔔
-- Try our free & premium boilerplates on [Gumroad](https://buildbasekit.gumroad.com/)
+- Try our premium boilerplates on [Gumroad](https://buildbasekit.gumroad.com/)

 ---